tatomyr/json-x-type/extensions.md

 ## Free form validation

-> Under consideration.
+> **Note:** This feature is under consideration and may not be fully implemented.

-If a field needs to be validated against its context, the validation function can be used:
+If a field needs to be validated against its context, a validation function can be used with the `$validate` keyword:

 ```json
 {